Ireland Demographics · Census 2022

 Areas with the oldest populations in Ireland

 These electoral divisions recorded the highest average ages in Census 2022.
-Older-median EDs are concentrated in rural areas with population outflow — the rural west, midlands, and border regions where younger cohorts have emigrated or relocated to cities.
+Older-median EDs cluster in rural areas losing population — the rural west, midlands, and border regions where younger people have emigrated or moved to cities.
 Counties Leitrim, Roscommon, and Mayo consistently appear in the oldest-area rankings.

 Electoral DivisionMedian Age